 When the weather gets cold, more and more often problems with the performance of cold engine arise.
 Beginning of topic you can read here, but how – what to do, if the situation turned out to be more complicated.

-It can happen, that problems with leaking injectors are so significant, that damaged cylinder (or even more often – other cylinders of the same bank also) start to miss cycles – group misfires appear, MSD80 “turns off” “damaged” cylinders etc. The situation becomes such inadequate, those online diagnostics don’t give exact answer.
+It can happen, that problems with leaking injectors are so significant, that damaged cylinder (or even more often – other cylinders of the same bank also) start to miss cycles – group misfires appear, MSD80 “turns off” “damaged” cylinders etc. The situation becomes such inadequate, those online diagnostics don’t give an exact answer.

 Good news – it is quite easy to identify the “guilty” bank: Lambda and the according integrator has significant differences from correct values (see Part 1 of the topic).